ohbm/OpenScienceDemoCalls/README.md

 ### What are Demo Calls?

-Demo calls are a chance to hear from the developers of open science tools&mdash; resources you may use (or want to use), but haven't heard the story behind.
+Demo calls are a chance to hear from the developers of open neuroimaging tools: resources you may use (or want to use), but don't know much about.
 Why did a developer make a tool, and make it openly available?
 What was their process for creating it?
 How do they see it being used?
 How do they hope it will grow in the future?
+How can **you** get involved?

-Demo calls are also a great chance to find out about tools (both old and new) you may not have heard of yet.
-The open neuroimaging community is great and growing.
-Demo calls are a chance to check in once a month and hear about the people who make this community every day.
+Demo calls are a great chance to find out about tools and initiatives (both old and new) you may not have heard of yet.
+The open neuroimaging community is great and growing every day.
+We'll use these calls to build connections between all members of the OHBM Open Science community and to tell the stories of the people making outstanding and reproducible neuroscience happen.

 ### When do they take place?